cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 Important:

-- News headlines should be a `.txt` file where each row encodes one headline
+- News headlines should be a `.txt` or `.csv` file where each row encodes one headline
 - The code works at the sentence level, and sentences are determined by a "." "!" "?"
 - So, if a headline includes two sentences split by a "." "!" or "?", each sentence will get its own score
 - Alternatively, headlines will be grouped together into one long sentence until a "." is found.
-- Therefore, be careful to make sure each headline has only one "." at the very end of the headline and no other punctuation.
+- Therefore, be careful to make sure each headline has only one ".", "?", or "!" mark  at the very end of the headline and nowhere else.
-- Delete all other instances of "?" and "!"
-- Remeber to use the raw `economic_news_arrticles_usa_2021_headlines.csv` file for empirical testing; it includes punctuation
+- Remeber to use the raw `headlines.csv` file for empirical testing; it includes punctuation

 ### Run the ANEW code
-	$ python anew_sentiment_analysis.py --dir /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/ --file /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/economic_news_arrticles_usa_2021_headlines_only.txt --out /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/ --mode mean
+	$ python anew_sentiment_analysis.py --dir /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/ --file /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/headlines.csv --out /home/rwhuskey/github_repos/bad_news_bias/headline_scoring/ --mode mean

-This will take... a while
+This will take a moment to run.
+This code is not efficient.

 ## Scoring Using Lexicoder
 ### Dependencies